Last Updated on November 30, 2020

 I must be getting more sensitive to bad grammar in blog posts, email newsletters and other types of content marketing.
 These errors glare out from the content and totally distract me from the topic of interest.
 The sad truth is that these grammar mistakes are found in the material of some of the top content marketing authors.
-Does this mean that the misuse of punctuation, capitalization and spelling is accepted in our writing?
+Does this mean that the incorrect use of punctuation and capitalization is accepted in our writing?
+Do we just overlook bad spelling and typos because content needs to be quickly generated?

 Informal writing with a casual tone is appropriate for many of our content marketing products such as blogging and social media.
 However, using this less formal writing style sometimes has us bending the grammar rules.
 But, no matter how lenient the rules have become, there are some grammar mistakes that are never appropriate and can make your content appear sloppy.
 That is not an image a professional with an expert reputation wants to project.
 And although it is not definitive with respect to Google, why take the chance that poor grammar and typos may affect how our content is ranked.